Vlaandeerfeld/fhm-simplifier/README.md

 6. Changed order of columns for either better grouping of relative stats or to be consistent with in-game displayed stats.
 7. player_ratings.csv ratings only related to goalies had 'Goalie_' added as a prefix e.g 'Mental Toughness' to 'Goalie_Mental_Toughness'.
 8. Consolidation of CSV files to add more context to each output file.
 29 files imported.
 22 files exported.
 There are 41 files exported from the games, but files related to career or retired stats were ignored (12 files).
-9. Added 'Season' column to almost every exported file.
+9. Added 'Season' column to almost every exported file. (team_lines season column changed to Date in v0.2.0).
 Exceptions were files with GameIds (5 files: skater_stats_game, goalie_stats_game, games_penalties, games_result, games_scores).
 10. Removed 'FranchiseId' column as was not sure its used anymore.
 11. Ability to specify which leagues are included in data. e.g settings leagues to '0' will only leave NHL stats.